bizz84/SwiftyStoreKit/README.md

 **NOTE**: Please ensure that you have the [latest](https://github.com/Carthage/Carthage/releases) Carthage installed.

-## Swift 3.0
+## Swift 2.x / 3.x

-Swift 3.0 support is currently available on the [swift-3.0 branch](https://github.com/bizz84/SwiftyStoreKit/tree/swift-3.0) and compiles correctly as of Xcode 8 beta 3.
+Following the release of Xcode 8 GM:

-Swift 2.2 compatibility is preserved on the master branch.
-Once Xcode 8 is officially released:

-* the master branch will be renamed to `swift-2.2`
+* The old Swift 2.2 code has been moved to the `swift-2.2` branch
-* the `swift-3.0` branch will be renamed to `master`
+* The `swift-3.0` branch has been merged into `master`

 As for versioning: